logo Sign In

 • Bazil is mostly gone, too!
 He’s maybe the only thing in this show weirder and creepier than Sol, and at least you can understand Sol.
 I don’t know what the hell Bazil is doing, and I think the only real reason he’s on the ship is to get Pip into Mae’s hands.
 So yeah.
 The drawer-huffing rat thing is 85% gone!

-• The big reason Mae & Qimir fall out now is due to her getting pinched by Jecki after letting him do 90% of the dirty work, keeping him out in the open and then trying to bail (she’s clearly a little shook at finding out Osha is alive)
+• The big reason Mae & Qimir fall out now is due to her hiding out in Kelnacca’s house, letting him do 90% of the dirty work, keeping him out in the open and then when she leaves, she almost immediately gets pinched by Jecki, and tries to escape them AND him (she’s clearly still a little shook from finding out Osha is alive, and double-shook at seeing Qimir move like a magnet right to her)

 • Vernestra is only here to reinforce that she is primarily interested in covering up whatever this is, from beginning to end, however she has to do it.
 She’s present at the jail when she just wants to pin it on Osha and call it a day; at the secret meeting w/ Ki-Adi (This dude SHOWS UP when Wookiees are down bad, huh!) when she wants the “investigation” out of Sol’s hands because he’s clearly going to screw it up; and when they finally go to the Brendok aftermath.
 Sorry, no lightwhip sequence while looking at the Khofar aftermath.